 4. Manage the Conversation

 Visit review sites each day to check for any new activity.
 Some sites allow you to respond directly to reviewers.
 You can leave a quick note of thanks under positive feedback to reinforce the idea that you're committed to customer satisfaction.

 Realistically, you'll probably receive some lukewarm or outright negative reviews occasionally.
 Decide now whether you'll respond to negative feedback or not, and commit to your choice.
 Addressing each negative review may help you convert unhappy customers into happy ones - but this task can be time-consuming, and it's crucial you strike the right tone so you don't come off as flippant or cold.

-If you're in a medical or healthcare profession, you may want to avoid responding to any online reviews, to avoid any risk of breaching patient privacy laws and violating HIPAA or PIPEDA.
+If you're in a medical or healthcare profession, you may want to avoid responding publicly to any online reviews, to avoid any risk of breaching patient privacy laws and violating HIPAA or PIPEDA.

 Another reason it's important to monitor your reviews?
 To look for any negative ones that are inaccurate or include offensive language or personal information.
 Depending on the review site, you may be able to get a review removed.

 Creating a site (or keeping your existing site updated), optimizing your review site profiles, training your staff and responding to customer feedback takes a lot of work upfront.

 But once you've done this initial work, you can make the process of maintaining a positive online reputation easier using an automated system like ReputationStacker.